markology/coinland-crypto-alerts/README.md

 $ npm install
 $ npm run build

-# Then go to chrome://extensions, enabled developer mode and and unpack the build folder to run the extension
+# Then go to chrome://extensions, enable developer mode and and unpack the build folder to run the extension
 ```

 ## Compress